🛸 The Directed Prediction Index (DPI).

 in the DPI()

 function).
-A higher indicates higher dependence (i.e., higher endogeneity) in a given variable set.
+A higher indicates higher endogeneity in a set of variables.

-Define as absolute strength of the partial relationship between and when controlling for all possible confounders :
+Define as normalized penalty for insignificance of the partial relationship between and when controlling for all possible confounders :

-It uses to penalize insignificant () partial relationship between and .
+The penalty score aims to penalize insignificant () partial relationship between and .
 Partial correlation always has the equivalent test and the same value as partial regression coefficient between and .
 A higher indicates a more likely (less spurious) partial relationship when controlling for all possible confounders.
+Be careful that it does not suggest the strength or effect size of relationships.
+It is used mainly for penalizing insignificant partial relationships.

 Notes on transformation among , , and :